Hours: Monday-Friday 8:30 - 4:30

 Home & Hearth Tour 2015: Lower Concord Road.
 The house tour features the history of the buildings in Town Center and eight houses along lower Concord Road.
 Read the Tour

 Our latest newsletter is out.
-The cover story describes the Atkinsons and the founding of the Sudbury Foundation.
-And there are articles about fifes, Friendlys, volunteers and plenty of news.
+The cover story describes the history of Town Center from 1650 to 1857.
+There are articles about the beginning of our new History Center, a short history of the Sudbury Police and their stations, the story of Harry C. Rice, news from our Scarf Wrap, updates on the collections and on members, info on researching town records, and more.
 You can read it here if you aren't on our mailing list or misplaced your copy.
 Read our Newsletter